Harry Thompson: Other work

-Personal life
+Personal life and death

 Thompson was married to Fiona Duff.
 They had two children, Betty and Bill.
 The breakdown of their marriage became public in 1997 when Duff wrote an article about Thompson's affair with a 25-year-old woman (later revealed to be Victoria Coren) in the Daily Mail.
 In 2003, Thompson began a relationship with Lisa Whadcock; they met after she wrote a fan letter to him about Monkey Dust.

-Thompson was diagnosed with lung cancer in April 2005.
-Treated at a London hospital, he married Whadcock on Monday 7 November 2005, before dying later that day.
+Despite never having been a smoker, Thompson was diagnosed with lung cancer in April 2005.
+He was treated at a London hospital, and married Whadcock on Monday 7 November 2005, before dying later that day.
 The British Comedy Awards had planned to present him with a Jury's Award in December, with executive producer Michael Hurll stating that "It's sad he won't be there to receive it, but the legacy of his enduringly popular series lives on".
 Upon learning of his death, BBC One controller Peter Fincham said Thompson was "that rarity in television – the talented, single-minded, subversive maverick" and that his death would "leave a big hole in the comedy world".
 Fincham's comments were echoed by BBC Two controller Roly Keating, who stated that "Harry was a truly independent spirit and one of the funniest people I've ever known".
 His literary agent Bill Hamilton told BBC News that Thompson had been "plainly a genius".

 In a 2005 episode of Have I Got News For You, featuring Alexander Armstrong as host and Fi Glover and Ian McMillan as guest panellists, a message stating "In Memory of Harry Thompson, the first producer of Have I Got News For You (1960–2005)" was displayed.